Series navigation

 The hedge fires only when the primary is slow, capping tail latency without doubling load.

-Where this fits: a single hot read that already meets p50 comfortably but blows p99.
-Think primary-key lookup against a sharded store, a cached profile fetch, or an authoritative pricing call.
-The dependency is healthy at p50 but occasionally takes five to ten times longer for one specific request, and that long tail dominates user-visible latency.
-Dean and Barroso's "The Tail at Scale" (CACM 2013) is the canonical writeup of why tail latency matters more than the mean.
+Primary-key lookup against a sharded store, a cached profile fetch, an authoritative pricing call — these are the right fit.
+Healthy at p50, occasionally five to ten times longer for one specific request, and that long tail dominates user-visible latency.

 The shape is simple.
-Fork a primary.
+Fork a primary at t=0.
 Fork a hedge that sleeps for hedgeAfterMillis before doing real work.
 Race them under ShutdownOnSuccess.
-The key detail is what happens when the primary returns first: the still-sleeping hedge must be interrupted before it issues a duplicate request, otherwise the delay buys you nothing.
-On JDK 21 you lean on Thread.sleep honouring interruption inside the hedge fork.
-It works, but it reads awkwardly next to the surrounding race logic.
+The key detail is what happens when the primary returns first: the still-sleeping hedge must be interrupted before it issues a duplicate request.
+On Java 21 this relies on Thread.sleep honouring interruption inside the hedge fork.
+It works.
+Java 25 makes the cancellation semantics cleaner via the Joiner API.
+Part 9 covers that diff.

-Use this when the fallback is part of the product contract, not a hidden way to mask a broken primary path.
-The fallback is deliberately sequential.
-It only starts once the primary has failed, so it never adds duplicate load while the primary is still trying.
+Use this when the fallback is part of the product contract, not a way to mask a broken primary path.

-Where this fits: a search request that falls back to a cached top-N when the live index is unavailable, or a recommendations API that falls back to a generic "popular this week" list when the personalised model times out.
-The user gets a clearly degraded but still-coherent response, and your dashboards can count fallback hits as a real metric instead of burying them inside a retry counter.
+Search falling back to a cached top-N when the live index is unavailable.
+A recommendations API falling back to a generic list when the personalised model times out.
+The user gets a clearly degraded but coherent response.
+Your dashboards can count fallback hits as a real signal instead of burying them in a retry counter.

-Honest framing.
-The structural part is the primary fork only.
-ShutdownOnFailure gives you cancellation and aggregation for that one concurrent operation.
-The fallback is plain sequential code in the catch handler.
-It does not run inside the scope.
-Important: the fallback runs outside the scope after the primary has already failed.
-Folding it into the same scope turns the pattern into a race and defeats the purpose of avoiding a duplicate load.
-That turns the pattern into a race (Pattern 3), removes the "primary failed first" trigger, and creates exactly the duplicate load this pattern was designed to avoid.
+The structure matters here.
+The fallback runs outside the scope, sequentially, only after the primary has failed.
+Folding it into the same scope turns this into Pattern 3, removes the "primary failed first" trigger, and creates exactly the duplicate load this pattern was designed to avoid.

 public <T> T runWithFallback(Callable<T> primary, Callable<T> fallback) throws Exception {